mzusin/react-round-slider/src/docs/data/pages/1-main/3-path-settings.md

     // This color is applied to the circular track inside the slider path.
     // The default value = undefined.
     pathInnerBgColor?: string;

+    // A boolean specifying the whether the inner background
+    // will be the full circle.
+    // The default value = undefine
+    pathInnerBgFull?: boolean;

     // A number representing the border width of the slider path.
     // This determines the width of the border around the circular track.